cindytsai/multigrid_poisson_solver/README.md

   * To be restrict [1D-array address]: `double *U_f`
   * Grid size: `int M`
   * After restriction[1D-array address]: `double *U_c`
+* Notes:
+  1. Restriction is specific on residual, and since we only don't do relaxation on the boundary, so the boundary of restriction target grid is always "0".

 ### Prolongation
 * void doProlongation: Change made inside `double *U_f`